AntoineMiras/Cloud2Craft/README.md

 ## Install
-0. Download and unzip and execute Cloud2Craft.exe !
+1. Download, unzip and execute Cloud2Craft.exe !
+Don't forget to launch your local server.

 OR